What Christians Ought to Believe

 Challenging the notion (argued by Wayne Grudem) that Jesus’s descent was a late-comer to the Creed, Bird says this is “totally false; it is right that the descent is in the Apostles’ Creed, and we are right to profess it” (pp 146-157).

 The chapter finishes with showing the “terror and tyranny of death,” the “death of death,” and, naturally, the resurrection and its significance.
-Bird makes a strong, biblical case for the resurrection being tied to our salvation and not just life after death and I applaud him for doing so, since this idea is all but lost in most discussions on soteriology.
+Bird makes a strong, biblical case for the resurrection being tied to our salvation and not just life after death and I applaud him for doing so, since this idea is bereft in most discussions on soteriology.

 Chapter 12 is devoted exclusively to the Holy Spirit and his ministry, role, function, personhood and divine being.
 Yet Bird begins (and I especially appreciated this emphasis) by showing that “a good starting point will be making explicit the connection between the Holy Spirit and the gospel [since this connection is] the ballast to our ecclesiastical ship” (p 183).
 After all, “the Holy Spirit is … the glue that connects us to the Son … the bond … and agent of our union with Christ” (pp 184, 185).

 Moreover, and “crucial to our understanding of divine revelation” is the fact that “the Spirit not only reveals things but also ensures the effectiveness of the revelation itself” (p 189).
 Not only does the Spirit ‘flip the switch’ so to speak, but he guarantees that what is seen by the light is understood by the mind and empowered by the will.
 Just as the Spirit gives spiritual gifts to and manifests spiritual fruit in God’s people, so too does the Spirit reveal, illumine, and empower God’s people to embrace God’s truth and imitate God’s character.